SarahWelcher/cherwelcaravanservices/README.md

 #### Homepage

 The homepage was designed to give ease of access to key information to prevent users having to search the website for what they need, providing a good user experience.
-The homepage therefore shows a list of services provided with a link to more information, which can be found within the prices page.
+The homepage therefore shows a list of services provided.

 #### Prices